kiranukamath/myblogsite/content/blog/make-code-simple-with-datablock-api-part2.md

 ---
 \# **Blog15**

 This is part two of my series Make code Simple with DataBlock API.
-If you have not read part one, see here.
-In it, we we have seen what DataBlock as a whole mean, what are the bricks that are put together to make datablock.
-In last blog I had stopped showing code so in this next blog, we'll be diving into code.
+If you have not read part one, see [here](https://kirankamath.netlify.app/blog/fastais-datablock-api/).
+In it, we have seen what DataBlock as a whole means, what are the bricks that are put together to make datablock.
+In last blog, I had stopped showing code so, in this blog, we'll be diving into code.

 Welcome!!!